Rockneeraj/mininet/README.md

 and then connect the switches with the host.
 * Name of the router `r0` is fixed in the code so we must have to use the same.

+###Future Plans
+Following are the work on which ovsforest team is currently focused
+* Deploy Virtual Network agent `https://github.com/trema/virtual-network-platform`
+on OVS switches
+* Delopy neutron agent ( Openstack ) on OVS swithces